Artoriuz/ArtCNN/README.md

 I'm just familiar with Keras.
 I learnt a lot reading [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.google.com/books/edition/_/HHetDwAAQBAJ) and back when I started PyTorch wasn't as dominant in academia as it is today.

 I've actually tried migrating to PyTorch a few times, but there was always something annoying enough about it for me to scrap the idea.
 The biggest deal breaker is the insistence on channels-first when it is not only counter-intuitive but also slower than channels-last.
-The PyTorch version of R8F64 trains roughly ~40% slower than its Keras+JAX counterpart.
+The PyTorch version of R8F64 trains roughly ~40% slower than its Keras+JAX counterpart (though, admittedly, I'm not super familiar with PyTorch so maybe there's a way to speed it up).

 Talking about [JAX](https://jax.readthedocs.io/en/latest/index.html), I honestly think it's one of the coolest pieces of software I've ever played with and I'd love to fully migrate to [Flax](https://flax.readthedocs.io/en/latest/) once it can export ONNX natively.